|Nutrition Facts (per serving)|

-Kefta (or kofta) is a deliciously spiced and tender type of Moroccan kebab made using ground beef or lamb, typically mixed with cumin, paprika, minced onion, coriander, and parsley.
-The cinnamon, cayenne pepper, and mint leaves are optional, but highly recommended.
+Kefta (or kofta) is a deliciously spiced and tender type of Moroccan kebab made using ground beef or lamb.
+The mixture is flavored with cumin, paprika, minced onion, coriander, and parsley and formed into skewers.
+The cinnamon, cayenne pepper, and mint leaves are optional but highly recommended.
 Fresh mint makes an especially great seasoning when using ground lamb.
 This recipe includes the traditional quantities of these spices and herbs, but you may adjust to your taste.

 1 pound ground beef (or lamb, or a combination of the two)

-- Optional: 3 ounces beef or lamb fat
+- Optional: 3 ounces ground beef or lamb fat

 1 medium onion, chopped very fine or grated